isa-group/botica/docs/the-infrastructure-configuration-file.md

 * [YAML](../botica-director/src/main/resources/config.yml) - with comments for every section
 * [JSON](../botica-director/src/main/resources/config.json)

+---

 ## Docker top-level element

 The top-level `docker` property allows configuring the docker host URI.
+If missing, the default values will be used.

 ### host